 The Wars of the Roses was dominated by the actions of a number of significant people.
 These personalities of the Wars of the Roses dictated the policies and actions that triggered the wars.
 They organised armies and military campaigns.
 Some made arrangements for diplomatic marriages that prolonged the wars.
 Other people stand out because of the records that remain about their lives.
 The Paston Family are one such example.
-On this page, we highlight people and personalities of the wars.
+On this page, we highlight the people and personalities of the wars.
 Their individual stories tell us lots about the nature of society at the time.

 This list of significant individuals is far from extensive.
-It is being added to over the coming weeks.

 King Henry VI – Henry became king as an infant.
 His uncles ruled in his stead until he reached his majority.
 His rule was weak and he became influenced by favourites.
 This led to unrest and contributed to the outbreak of war.
 Henry suffered from mental health problems in the run-up to the war and during it.